 We DO copy the example snmpd.conf file to our /etc/ directory:

-Then edit the /etc/snmpd.conf file for our snmp environment paying attention to the # Change this! section (where we define read and/or write configuration).
+Then edit the /etc/snmpd.conf file for our snmp environment setting the rocommunity string in the ACCESS CONTROL section (where we define read and/or write configuration).

 Last but not least, we install the curl package:

 Next, we will need to add the netdisco user.
 This is important as the entire netdisco installation and perl based micro web server (dancer) runs in the context of the netdisco user.